JTechEng/jtlog/README.md

 #### Sensor Configuration
 The first step is to configure the sensors using the sensor menu. _Sensor_ is a bit ambiguous in this context.
 Configuring a sensor means configuring a sensor _object_ in software, not configuring a TI2C module.
 TI2C modules are associated with sensor objects being configured via their I<sup>2</sup>C addresses.
 Any sensor object can associate with any TI2C module, provided it's physically present and connected.

 Press _s_ or _S_ to pull down the **sensor** menu.
-Select a sensor with the arrow keys, and press _enter_ to bring up the configuration screen; this allows setting the following:
+Select a sensor with the arrow keys, and press _enter_ to bring up the configuration window; this allows setting the following:
 * **address**: The I<sup>2</sup>C address of the device.
 The list is pre-defined, so this is very much a multiple-choice field; choose the blank entry to mark a sensor unused.
 * **operating mode(0-3)**: These modes correspond to 12, 14, 16, and 18 bit resolution, with the caveat the higher resolution results in longer conversion time.
 Resolution and bit-rate are displayed on the menu underneath the mode setting.
 * **units**: The sensor can return temperature in different units: Celsius, Fahrenheit, and Kelvin.
 The raw sample data from the sensor is always the same; the arithmetic used to convert between units is handled in the **ti2c.py** module.
-* **slope & intercept**: Pt-RTD sensors are extremely linear, so raw ADC data is converted with a simple linear equation: <pre>y = *m*x + _b_</pre>
+* **slope & intercept**: Pt-RTD sensors are extremely linear, so raw ADC data is converted with a simple linear equation: y = *m*x + _b_.
 Values used for _m_ and _b_ are displayed in information summaries for each configured sensor.
 The default values are determined by calculation using the designed gain values of the TI2C module, and are based on the assumptions that there are no offset or gain errors in the amplifier stage, all resistors have 0% tolerance, and the ADC converts perfectly with no errors or noise; these assumptions are rarely if ever true, so the slope/intercept numbers are used to calibrate sensor output.

 The sensor menu allows direct selection of one of eight different sensors; once the configuration window is open, the _n_ and _p_ keys can be used to switch directly between sensors.
 The same TI2C module can be associated with more than one sensor.
-If it's desirable to have one module read in °C, °F, and K all at once, configure three sensors to use the same I<sup>2</sup>C address, and configure each for the preferred; this creates a lot more I<sup>2</sup>C traffic though, and it may be necessary to increase the sample period to give the display windows sufficient time to refresh.
+If it's desirable to have one module read in °C, °F, and K all at once, configure three sensors to use the same I<sup>2</sup>C address, and configure each for the preferred unit; this creates a lot more I<sup>2</sup>C traffic though, and it may be necessary to increase the sample period to give the display windows sufficient time to refresh.

 #### Logging Configuration
 **jtlogc** places data in a log file using standard **csv** format, which can be imported into any spreadsheet for further analysis.
 Start time, stop time, sample period, raw converter data, and converted temperature in the requested units (°C/°F/K) are all included in the log.